liamdickson-uni/group-h-sem/use-cases/use-case-10.md

 ## MAIN SUCCESS SCENARIO

 1. Company Directors request this information to aid in product launch discussions.
-2. Regional Finance manager queries this information.
+2. Regional finance manager queries this information.
-3. Regional Finance manager uses this information to form part of report to company directors.
+3. Regional finance manager uses this information to form part of report to company directors.
 4. Company Directors get this information from the report and can make a decision as needed.

 ## EXTENSIONS